miklotovx/UMLOOModeler/README.md

 This repository provides materials demonstrating *how the proposed framework can be instantiated in practice*.

-Details about the UMLOOModeler tool (design goals, usage, and roadmap) are available at:
+UMLOOModeler tool is available at: https://umloomodeler.streamlit.app/ Other details about it (design goals, usage, and roadmap) are available at:
 https://github.com/miklotovx/UMLOOModeler/discussions/1

 ---